a-b-street/docs/book/src/trafficsim/travel_demand.md

 Collaborators at ASU are creating
 <https://github.com/asu-trans-ai-lab/grid2demand>, which does the traditional
 four-step trip generation just using OSM as input.
-The output of this tool can be imported into A/B Street.
+The output of this tool can be directly imported into A/B Street.
+From the scenario picker, choose "Import Grid2Demand data" and select the `input_agents.csv` file.

 ### abstr